bertvv/ansible-role-drupal/README.md

 An Ansible role for installing Drupal on RHEL/CentOS 7.
 Remark that Drupal is installed from the package repository (EPEL), not from the Drupal project itself.

+After applying this role, point your browser to http://SERVER_IP/drupal7/install.php and follow the instructions for configuring your site.

 ## Requirements

 No specific requirements